SAM 2++: Tracking Anything at Any Granularity: Related work

 \section{Related work}

-\textbf{Segment Anything Model.} SAM~\citep{kirillov2023seganysam1} is a foundational model for high-quality segmentation given various prompts, and SAM 2~\citep{ravi2024sam2} extends it to video with streaming memory, effectively handling motion and occlusion, and they inspire many variant models In the image domain, HQ-SAM~\citep{sam_hq} enhances segmentation quality through a High-Quality Token, SAMRefiner~\citep{lin2025samrefiner} improves fine-grained details via a noise-tolerant prompt, CAT-SAM~\citep{xiao2024cat} adopts a conditional tuning approach to adapt to specialized image domains, and SAM-Adapter~\citep{chen2023samadapter} incorporates lightweight adapters for improved downstream performance.
-In the video domain, SAM2Long~\citep{ding2024sam2long} employs constrained tree search to reduce error accumulation, SAMURAI~\citep{yang2024samurai} uses the Kalman filter to select motion-aware memory, while DAM4SAM~\citep{videnovic2024distractor} introduces a distractor-aware memory.
-SAMWISE~\citep{cuttano2024samwise} and AL-Ref-SAM-2~\citep{huang2025unleashing} add additional prompts for more referring tasks.
-Despite these advances, these works remain task-specific, lacking cross-domain generalization and requiring separate implementations for each application.
+\textbf{Segment Anything Model.} SAM~\cite{kirillov2023seganysam1} is a foundational model for high-quality segmentation given various prompts, and SAM 2~\cite{ravi2024sam2} extends it to video with streaming memory, effectively handling motion and occlusion, and they inspire many variant models.
+In the image domain, HQ-SAM~\cite{sam_hq} and SAMRefiner~\cite{lin2025samrefiner} improve mask quality and fine-grained details, CAT-SAM~\cite{xiao2024cat} and SAM-Adapter~\cite{chen2023samadapter} adapt SAM to specialized domains, while FastSAM~\cite{zhao2023fastsam}, MobileSAM~\cite{zhang2023mobilesam}, and EfficientSAM~\cite{xiong2024efficientsam} reduce its computational cost.
+Grounded SAM~\cite{ren2024groundedSAM} and Semantic-SAM~\cite{li2024semanticsam} extend SAM-style segmentation toward open-world and granularity-aware perception.
+In the video domain, SAM2Long~\cite{ding2024sam2long} employs constrained tree search to reduce error accumulation, SAMURAI~\cite{yang2024samurai} uses the Kalman filter to select motion-aware memory, while DAM4SAM~\cite{videnovic2024distractor} introduces a distractor-aware memory.
+SAM-PT~\cite{rajic2025sampt} combines SAM with point tracking for point-centric video segmentation, EfficientTAM~\cite{xiong2025efficienttam} and EdgeTAM~\cite{zhou2025edgetam} improve the efficiency of SAM 2-style track-anything models, and Segment Any Motion~\cite{huang2025segmentanymotion} explores motion-aware video segmentation.
+SAMWISE~\cite{cuttano2024samwise} and AL-Ref-SAM-2~\cite{huang2025unleashing} add additional prompts for more referring tasks.
+Despite these innovations addressing specific challenges across the segmentation and tracking spectrum, they remain largely isolated solutions optimized for individual tasks, overlooking potential synergies between related vision problems and requiring separate specialized implementations for each application domain.